jnovack/www.ozmonet.com/projects/elasticsearch.md

 I assume you are familiar with the command-line, and have basic linux system administration skills higher than "I installed it once!".

-For my single node installation, I'm using a CentOS 7 machine with 2GB RAM and 20GB harddrive.
+For my single node installation, I am using a CentOS 7 machine with 2GB RAM and 20GB harddrive.
 This is plenty for a "home" installation.
 After install, you should have 15GB of disk space free for data and elasticsearch takes up about 700MB of RAM while being fed about 10 documents a second.
 It is VERY slim.
 The sample database takes up 16MB on disk and has 110k rows.